webdiscus/html-bundler-webpack-plugin/README.md

 ```

-<a id="recipe-pass-data" name="recipe-pass-data" href="#recipe-pass-data"></a>
+<a id="recipe-pass-data-to-templates" name="recipe-pass-data-to-templates" href="#recipe-pass-data-to-templates"></a>
-## How to pass data into template
+## How to pass data into templates

-You can pass variables into template using a lightweight template engine, e.g. [Handlebars](https://handlebarsjs.com).
+You can pass variables into template using a template engine, e.g. [Handlebars](https://handlebarsjs.com).
-See the usage example by [How to use a template engine](#recipe-template-engine) or [How to pass different data by multipage configuration](#recipe-pass-data-multipage).

-<a id="recipe-pass-data-multipage" name="recipe-pass-data-multipage" href="#recipe-pass-data-multipage"></a>
-## How to pass different data by multipage configuration

-For multipage configuration, better to use the [Nunjucks](https://mozilla.github.io/nunjucks) templating engine maintained by Mozilla.
+For multiple page configuration, better to use the [Nunjucks](https://mozilla.github.io/nunjucks) templating engine maintained by Mozilla.

 For example, you have several pages with variables.\
 Both pages have the same layout _src/views/layouts/default.html_